12 min read

 Image by Getty Signature from Canva pro of blue piggy bank in dark water with bubbles

 Saturday night, as I was going about my weekend, the NYT alert popped up on my phone.
-Then more headlines touted the "good news."
+Then more headlines, all of them touting the "good news."
 "The budget was passed!
 Yay!
 We avoided shutting down the place that employs us!"

 I perused mainstream media for details of the bill that finally passed.
 Sucked into a deep doom scroll, I read reactions to this "progress" from Congress.
 I hoped to high heaven this was not the budget that funded genocide.
 But, of course, it was.